-In this paper, we developed the worldsheet perspective for the duality web of decoupling limits in type II superstring theories that has been recently studied in~\cite{udlstmt}.
-We showed how different corners of type II superstring theories are dual to each other by performing T-duality transformations of the the string worldsheet actions.
+So far, we have showed how different corners of type II superstring theories are related to each other by performing T-duality transformations of various string worldsheet theories.
 As shown in~\cite{udlstmt}, this duality web of decoupling limits also connects to other important corners via S-duality transformations.
-Notably, an S-duality~\cite{Dijkgraaf:1997vv, Klebanov:2000pp, Gomis:2000bd, Danielsson:2000gi, Ebert:2023hba, udlstmt} transformation of Matrix 1-brane theory leads to (type IIB) \emph{nonrelativistic string theory}, which was initially proposed in~\cite{Klebanov:2000pp, Gomis:2000bd, Danielsson:2000gi, Danielsson:2000mu} and has been studied extensively during the recent years~(see \cite{Oling:2022fft} for a review).
-In the M1T limit, an RR 2-form is taken to be critical such that it cancels the infinite background D1-string tension.
-Under S-duality, the M1T limit is mapped to a different limit where the $B$-field instead of the RR 2-form becomes critical and cancels the background F1-string tension.
-This critical $B$-field limit leads to nonrelativistic string theory, where the light excitations are wrapped fundamental strings.
-Nonrelativistic string theory is a unitary and ultra-violet complete string theory that has a Galilean-invariant string spectrum.
-Moreover, this string theory has a conventional Riemannian worldsheet, which allows for first principles worldsheet computations using conventional techniques from conformal field theory~\cite{Gomis:2000bd}.
+Notably, an S-duality transformation of Matrix 1-brane theory leads to (type IIB) \emph{nonrelativistic string theory}~\cite{Dijkgraaf:1997vv, Klebanov:2000pp, Gomis:2000bd, Danielsson:2000gi, Ebert:2023hba, udlstmt}.
+Nonrelativistic string theory was initially proposed in~\cite{Klebanov:2000pp, Gomis:2000bd, Danielsson:2000gi, Danielsson:2000mu} and has been studied extensively during the recent years~(see \cite{Oling:2022fft} for a review).
+In the M1T limit, an RR two-form is taken to be critical such that it cancels the infinite background D1-string tension.
+Under S-duality, this M1T limit is mapped to a different limit where the $B$-field, instead of the RR two-form, becomes critical and cancels the infinite background F1-string tension.
+This critical $B$-field limit leads to nonrelativistic string theory, where the light closed string excitations are wrapped fundamental strings.
+In M1T, the light excitations are captured by Matrix string theory, which is $\CN = 8$ SYM in two dimensions, which is S-dualized to the second quantized strings in nonrelativistic string theory~\cite{Dijkgraaf:1997vv, Motl:1997th}.
+Such nonrelativistic string theory is a unitary and ultra-violet complete string theory that has a Galilean-invariant string spectrum.
+Moreover, this string theory has a conventional Riemannian worldsheet, which allows for first-principles worldsheet computations using conventional techniques from conformal field theory~\cite{Gomis:2000bd}.
 Along these lines, nonrelativistic string amplitudes are studied in~\cite{Klebanov:2000pp, Gomis:2000bd, Danielsson:2000gi, Kristiansson:2000xv, Yan:2021hte}, Weyl anomalies are analyzed in~\cite{Gomis:2019zyu, Gallegos:2019icg, Yan:2019xsf, Gomis:2020fui, Yan:2021lbe, Kim:2007hb}, and the corresponding target space supergravity and worldvolume effective theories for the D$p$-branes are constructed in \emph{e.g.}~\cite{Bergshoeff:2018vfn, Gomis:2020fui, Gallegos:2020egk, Bergshoeff:2021bmc, Blair:2021waq, Bergshoeff:2021tfn, Bergshoeff:2022iss, Ebert:2021mfu, Bergshoeff:2023ogz, Ebert:2023hba}.
-These new advances were made possible due to the improved understanding of the non-Lorentzian geometry\footnote{See~\cite{Hartong:2022lsy} for a recent review on non-Lorentzian gravity.
-See also~\cite{Horava:2009uw, Hartong:2015zia} for a closely related framework.} in the target space~(see \emph{e.g.}~\cite{Gomis:2005pg, Brugues:2006yd, Andringa:2012uz, Harmark:2017rpg, Bergshoeff:2018yvt, Harmark:2018cdl, Harmark:2019upf, Bergshoeff:2019pij, Bidussi:2021ujm, Hartong:2022dsx}; see also \emph{e.g.}~\cite{Ko:2015rha, Morand:2017fnv, Gallegos:2020egk, Blair:2020gng} using double field theory).
+These new advances were made possible due to the improved understanding of the non-Lorentzian geometry\,\footnote{See~\cite{Hartong:2022lsy} for a recent review on non-Lorentzian gravity.
+See also~\cite{Horava:2009uw, Hartong:2015zia} for a different but related framework.} in the target space~(see \emph{e.g.}~\cite{Gomis:2005pg, Brugues:2006yd, Andringa:2012uz, Harmark:2017rpg, Bergshoeff:2018yvt, Harmark:2018cdl, Harmark:2019upf, Bergshoeff:2019pij, Bidussi:2021ujm, Hartong:2022dsx}; see also \emph{e.g.}~\cite{Ko:2015rha, Morand:2017fnv, Gallegos:2020egk, Blair:2020gng} using double field theory).